jbc-cp/csc202-assignments/projects/4/ass4.md

    Note there is no space after the last line number - make sure to match the sample output files.

-It is strongly suggested that the logic for reading words and assigning line numbers to them be developed and tested separately from other aspects of the program.
-This could be accomplished by reading a sample file and printing out the words recognized with their corresponding line numbers without any other word processing.

 ### Collision resolution: